arthurgermano/authier/README.md

   is_uri_encoded;

   /**
-   * pcke_required - Whether the pcke is required or not
+   * pkce_required - Whether the pkce is required or not
    * @param {Boolean}
    * @default true
    */
-  pcke_required;
+  pkce_required;

   /**
    * code_challenge_method - The code challenge method